20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: January 13, 2025

 4. Who oversees the development and operation of data specifications and standards?

-Typically, when data specifications are in the process of being designed, professional communities and industry working groups collaborate and determine the need of said specification.
-When data specifications become established as standards, they are often adopted by governing organizations that oversee and facilitate their continued development.
-MobilityData, for example, now stewards the General Transit Feed Specification and General Bikeshare Feed Specification, while the Open Mobility Foundation stewards the Mobility Data Specification.
+Typically, when data specifications are in the process of being designed, professional communities and industry working groups collaborate and determine the need of said specifications.
+In order for a data specification to be widely adopted it needs a governance model to oversee and facilitate their continued development.
+For example, MobilityData now oversees the General Transit Feed Specification and General Bikeshare Feed Specification, while the Open Mobility Foundation oversees the Mobility Data Specification.
 These governing organizations can serve as valuable resources in accessing information about data standards and the people in their respective communities.

 5. Why are data specifications relevant for me?